Pebble

 A pebble is a clast of rock with a particle size of 4-64 mm based on the Udden-Wentworth scale of sedimentology.
 Pebbles are generally considered larger than granules (2-4 mm in diameter) and smaller than cobbles (64-256 mm in diameter).
-A rock made predominantly of pebbles is termed a conglomerate.
 Pebble tools are among the earliest known man-made artifacts, dating from the Palaeolithic period of human history.

 A beach composed chiefly of surface pebbles is commonly termed a shingle beach.
 This type of beach has armoring characteristics with respect to wave erosion, as well as ecological niches that provide habitat for animals and plants.

 Inshore banks of shingle (large quantities of pebbles) exist in some locations, such as the entrance to the River Ore, England, where the moving banks of shingle give notable navigational challenges.

 Pebbles come in various colors and textures and can have streaks, known as veins, of quartz or other minerals.
 Pebbles are mostly smooth but, dependent on how frequently they come in contact with the sea, they can have marks of contact with other rocks or other pebbles.
 Pebbles left above the high water mark may have growths of organisms such as lichen on them, signifying the lack of contact with seawater.